starsD/shooting/README.md

 # shooting
-a small shooting game with pyglet
+- a small shooting game with pyglet
+- This game is based on python3 and pyglet